sstabellini/system-device-tree/specification.md

 - memory: memory assigned to the domain
 - access: any devices configured to be only accessible by a domain

+cpus is in the format: link-to-cluster cpu-mask execution-level Where the cpu-mask is a bitfield indicating the relevant CPUs in the cluster, and execution-level is the execution level which is cluster-specific (e.g. EL2 for ARMv8).

+memory is a sequence of start and size pairs. #address-cells and
+#size-cells express how many cells are used to specify start and
+size respectively.

-The access list is an array of links to devices that are configured to be only accessible by an execution domain, using bus firewalls or similar technologies.
+access is list of links and flags pairs.
+The links are to devices that are configured to be only accessible by an execution domain, using bus firewalls or similar technologies.
+For each link there is a 32-bit bitfield to express device-specific flags related to accessibility.

 The memory range assigned to an execution domain is expressed by the memory property.
 It needs to be a subset of the physical memory in the